johnshearing/PrivateKeyVault/WiringInstruction/README.md

 The battery plugs into the side of the charger board when you are ready to energize the Vault.
 You can see this connection in the very first photo.

-Also seen in the very first photo, I shortened the red and black battery cables by cutting a section of wire out of each and then soldered them back together.
+Also seen in the very first photo:
+I shortened the red and black battery cables by cutting a section of wire out of each and then soldered them back together.
+You will need 1/16 inch diameter heat shrink tubing to cover the solder joints.
 **Danger**
 **Don't cut the wires at the same time or you will short out the battery and cause a dangerous arc.**
-**Instead, cut one wire to shorten it and then solder it back together and heat shrink the wire to safely cover the solder joint.**
+**Instead, cut one wire to shorten it, solder it back together, and heat shrink the wire to safely cover the solder joint.**
 **Then it will be safe to do the same with the other wire.**

-You will need 1/16 inch diameter heat shrink tubing for this.

 The reason I did this is because the raspberry pi is very sensitive to voltage drops and longer power cables cause a larger voltage drop.
 For the same reason I used relatively thick 20 gage wire for all the power and ground connections.
+Don't fail to take these precautions or your Vault will not work reliably.

-Also, when you are ready to charge the battery or power the Vault the AC power supply plugs into the top of the charger board.
+Also, when you are ready to charge the battery or power the Vault, the AC power supply plugs into the top of the charger board right next to the connector where the battery plugs in.

 Notice the camera mounted in the center of the lid.
-For some reason two of the holes are smaller than 2.5 mm so I drilled these out with a .093" drill bit.
+For some reason two of the holes are smaller than 2.5 mm so I drilled these out with a .093" or 3/32" drill bit.

 Finally, take notice of how the ribbon cable is folded to fit into the receptical on the raspberry pi.
 It is necessary to do this so that the touch screen will fit on top without any interference.